Sunwapta Pass Exploration: Driving Through Canada's Majestic Rocky Mountain Highways

-Sunwapta Pass is a high mountain pass at an elevation of 2.035m (6,677ft) above the sea level, located in the Canadian Rockies in the province of Alberta.
-It's one of the highest mountain roads of Canada.
+Sunwapta Pass is a high mountain pass at an elevation of 2.069m (6,788ft) above the sea level, located in Canada’s Alberta province.
+It's one of the highest roads of the country.

 Is Sunwapta Pass in Canada’s Alberta province paved?